wp-sigmadevs/easy-demo-importer/readme.txt

 == Automatic URL and Email Replacement ==

-Our plugin includes an in-built versatile URL and email replacement tool, designed with developers in mind.
-This feature enables you to effortlessly update URLs and commenter email addresses throughout your imported content, aligning your imported content with your website's domain, saving time and reducing errors.
+Our plugin has a versatile built-in tool for updating URLs and email addresses in your imported content, designed for developers.
+It helps align your content with your website's domain, saving time and reducing errors.

-== Advanced Elementor Configuration ==
+== Advanced Elementor Data Fix ==

-Empowering developers with precise control, our plugin offers advanced Elementor configuration capabilities.
-This feature enables you to tailor the import process to specific requirements, accommodating intricate Elementor settings and widget configurations.
-Perfect for developers seeking granular adjustments within Elementor.
+Our plugin provides advanced Elementor customization options, ideal for developers needing detailed Elementor settings and widget adjustments, including the Elementor Taxonomy Data Fix feature.

 == Developer Hooks ==

-The Easy Demo Importer provides an extensive array of hooks that empower developers to execute advanced custom actions.
-These hooks give you complete control over the import process, allowing for fine-tuned adjustments and customizations.
+Our Easy Demo Importer offers a wide range of hooks that give developers full control to perform advanced custom actions.
+These hooks allow for precise adjustments and customizations in the import process.

-The Easy Demo Importer empowers you to create beautiful, feature-rich websites with minimal effort.
+The Easy Demo Importer gives you the ability to create beautiful, feature-rich websites with minimal effort.
 Whether a beginner or a seasoned developer, this plugin is your gateway to hassle-free demo imports and a highly customizable WordPress experience.

 For any bugs or suggestions, please email us: service.sigmadevs@gmail.com